Skip to content

 • sqlstate_classifier maps SQLSTATE codes (40001/40P01→CONCURRENCY, HYT00/08xxx→TRANSIENT, 28xxx→AUTH).

-• pyodbc_classifier (contrib) reuses SQLSTATE mapping for pyodbc-like errors.
+• pyodbc_classifier (extras) reuses SQLSTATE mapping for pyodbc-like errors.